C is for... Computers, (various topics).

 were raided for the processors and memory at gunpoint, that's how expensive these

 systems were!
 Now you can buy one for a thousand.
 And they are worth more for gold-scrap

-My current desktop PC is a quad-processor system with loads of ram and will give one
+My current system has eight fast processors with loads of ram and will give one

 of these a good race!.
 And use a fraction of the power too!
 Where systems like this win

 is the "width" instead of the "speed".They have impressive interfaces, and fast discs, loads

 of processors each able to do seperate tasks, also DMA and cache all over the place.